TEAM SELECTION POLICY

 - Change requests can be made within one week of team sheets being submitted.
 These must be made using the online form.
 Review will be communicated in the first week of grading by the Teams Coordinator.
 (N.B.
 There could be circumstances where no change can be facilitated).

 - Should a parent be unhappy with team selection then the decision of the Teams Coordinator will be final.

 - Further appeal will be directed by the Teams Coordinator to the club committee for review.

-- Friendship teams in age groups U16 and up must appoint a Team Contact and notify the Operations Coordinator of their intent to register
+- Friendship teams in age groups U16 and up must appoint a Team Contact and notify the Administration Manager of their intent to register

 - The team must supply a coach and minimum of 7 players, maximum of 9.